chriseldredge/Klondike/README.md

 1. Customize [Settings.config](src/Klondike.WebHost/Settings.config)
 1. Create a site in IIS using a .NET v4.0 Integrated Pipeline application pool

-_N.B._ Klondike works best deployed as a root application.
+_N.B._ Klondike works best deployed as a root application and is only supported in this configuration.
 There are known issues with NuGet clients when attempting to host Klondike as a child application on a virtual path.
+In addition, the Ember web application will not work correctly unless it is rebuilt with a different virtual path.

 ## App Pool Advanced Configuration